Operation options

 Path attributes

-The following attributes are supported for operations' output tables (default values, if set, are specified in brackets):
+The following attributes are supported for operations' output tables (default values, if set, are specified in parentheses):

 sorted_by